What is Lunelle?

 Frequently Asked Questions About Lunelle:

 Lunelle begins to work immediately.
-However, a second form of birth control should be used during the first week of the first month.
+However, the second form of birth control should be used during the first week of the first month.

 Lunelle is no longer available in the U.S. If you have recently been pregnant or if you are breastfeeding, it is best to consult your physician regarding the use of birth control.

 What are the pros and cons of Lunelle?